 Located at Via Piaggio 14, Genova, students live, eat, and work together in the Daniel Center.
 Built in 1899, "The Villa" accommodates up to 24 resident students, and contains living and dining rooms, a library, studio space, and related facilities.
 A large garden overlooks the city, harbor, and the Mediterranean.

-Students studying in Genova pay tuition + academic fees at a rate of approximately in-state + 10%.
-For the 2011-2012 year, rates charged were $7,019 for undergraduates and $4,289 for graduate students.
-The Genova program fee for Fall 2012 and Spring 2013 semesters is $9,200.
-This fee covers room, study abroad insurance, food while at the Villa, the required 10-14 days of study travels in Europe as well as local field trips, etc. Major items not included in the fees paid to Clemson include roundtrip airfare to Genoa and independent travel.
-Degree-seeking graduate and undergraduate students may apply for grants to help with the cost of the semester in Europe.
-Scholarships and campus-based aid can be used for this program and federal financial aid is available.
+Students studying in Genova pay study abroad tuition + academic fees at a rate of approximately in-state + 10%.
+For the 2014-2015 year, rates charged were $7,647 for undergraduates and $4,616 for graduate students.
+The Genova program fee for Fall 2014 semester was $9,300 and Spring 2015 semester was $9,500.
+This fee covers housing; study abroad health and emergency insurance; food while at the Villa; accommodations, transportation and entrance fees associated with the 10-14 days of Field Studies course travels in Europe as well as local field trips, etc. Major items not included in the fees paid to Clemson include roundtrip airfare to Genoa and independent travel.
+Find a more detailed listing of off-campus tuition and fees here.

 If supplied with the necessary applications and documentation in a timely manner, Regina Foster, director of Off-Campus Study, will assist US citizens in securing visas for study abroad in Italy.
 Please note that the duration of the visa may rule out extended summer travel or spending two semesters in Italy.